collapsed-stacks/startups/questions/1402/how-to-find-very-small-startups.md

 - posted by: [Zoheb Ainapore](https://stackexchange.com/users/4674231/zoheb-ainapore) on 2014-12-01
 - score: 1

-<p>37signals <a href="http://WeWorkRemotely.com" rel="nofollow">http://WeWorkRemotely.com</a> is another good place to look out for.
-I have recently come across many startups hiring their first few employees there</p>
+37signals http://WeWorkRemotely.com is another good place to look out for.
+I have recently come across many startups hiring their first few employees there

 ## Answer 1497